fnogatz/xsd2json/README.md

     npm install xsd2json2

-In both cases you will also need [SWI Prolog](http://swi-prolog.org/).
+In both cases you will also need [SWI Prolog](http://swi-prolog.org/) installed and the swipl executable available in your path.

 Usage
 -----